METEO 3 Lesson 5 Images

 Text description of the dome image.

-The image features a weather radar tower against a clear blue sky.
+The image features the outside of the radar tower against a clear blue sky.
 The structure consists of a spherical white dome perched atop a tall, lattice metal framework.
 The dome is smooth and has faint polygonal panels, resembling the pattern of a soccer ball.
 The metallic framework is composed of intersecting beams with a central staircase providing access to the dome.
 The staircase includes railings and several platforms for maintenance and observation purposes.

 Credit: Calderon, Alex, CC BY 2.0